andyLaurito92/books-summaries/c-programming-modern-approach/chapter2-fundamentals/chapter2.md

 of decimal digits
 - %m.pf -> print m digits before . and p digits after . .
 If fewer digits than m are provided, then the value is right justified.

+## Order on function definition

+You need to declare functions before they're being used.
+This is bc how C works.
+If you don't follow this, then you will get an error in the compiler frontend phase, concretely, in the semantic analysis phase.